vjardin/zephyr-picoprobe-hello/README.md

 This is necessary because the Debug Probe uses different pins than the standard Raspberry Pi Pico board definition in Zephyr.

+## Wokwi Simulation

+The project includes Wokwi configuration files for hardware simulation:

+- `wokwi.toml` - Simulation configuration pointing to firmware
+- `diagram.json` - Virtual circuit with Pi Pico and 5 LEDs

+### Running Locally

+Install the Wokwi CLI and run:

+    wokwi-cli --interactive

+### CI Integration

+The GitHub Actions workflow includes optional Wokwi testing.
+To enable it:

+1. Create an account at https://wokwi.com
+2. Go to https://wokwi.com/dashboard/ci and generate an API token
+3. Add the token as `WOKWI_CLI_TOKEN` secret in your repository settings

+The Wokwi test runs with `continue-on-error: true` so builds succeed even without the token configured.

 ## License

 SPDX-License-Identifier: AGPL-3.0-or-later